JessicaGarson/NYU-Intro-to-Python-Spring-2018/Thursday Febuary 8th/about.md

 # Thursday February 8th
 Second class!
-We'll review our activity from last week, hear some advice for learning how to code.
+We'll review our activity from last week, hear some advice for learning how to code, get started with Python, learn a bit about how to interact with our command line of our computer.
+We'll also introduce our first homework and final project.

+Slides for the class are found [here](http://jessicagarson.com/NYU-Intro-to-Python-Feb-8th/).

 ## Seating
 Middle school dance rules still, Macs sit with Macs and PCs sit with PCs.